gavinowens/douay-rheims/README.md

 # Douay Rheims
 A plaintext typeset of the 1582 and 1633 printings of the Douay Rheims Bible.
-The project hierarchy is divided by book, and then each chapter as a .txt file.
-Commentary is included in the respective book folder, labeled as {chapter}.Annotations.txt.
+The project hierarchy is divided by book, and then divided by chapter.
+Annotations are included in the respective chapter folder.

 ## Methodology
 The Holy Writ is kept the exact same as it was written while retyping it to a digital fontface, with the only exceptions labeled below: